How much does a driving instructor earn?

 It’s a big school, they have all the work and you’ll always be busy, right?

 I’ve worked at driving schools where I was struggling to get more than 30 hours a week and yet when I went into the office they were still signing up more and more trainees.
+I remember one time an instructor with no work started arguing with the trainees when he saw all the work being booked onto their diary.
+He quite rightly asked why they were taking on new instructors when they couldn’t supply work to the ones they had.

 A school being bigger could just mean the work is spread more thinly amongst all the instructors.